 After the 2011 "Jasmine Revolution" (see p10 of History and Myth), Tunisia's media gained unprecedented freedom, although many media outlets still lack professional standards, produce inferior content, and are biased.
 Despite the new constitution's promise for even greater social freedoms (see p3 of Political and Social Relations), it will take time to implement change.

-Radio and TV: As of 2016, nearly 98% of Tunisians had television access, mostly through free satellite dish channels.
+Radio and TV: Nearly 98% of Tunisians have television access, mostly through free satellite dish channels.
 The main Free-to-Air channels are state-run Wataniya 1 and 2 and privately owned Messma TV and Hannibal TV.
-Since the revolution (see p10 of History and Myth), most Tunisian TV stations have expanded their programing, while formerly staterun channels are under new management.
-As of 2019, there were also more than 5 privately-owned TV channels.
-Tunisian radio's coverage is more limited, so post-revolution changes have been less extensive.
-In 2019, there were more than 12 commercial radio outlets.
+Since the revolution (see p10 of History and Myth), most Tunisian TV stations have expanded their programing, while formerly state-run channels are under new management.
+As of 2021, there were also more than 8 privately-owned TV channels.
+Tunisian radio's coverage is less limited, so post-revolution changes have been less extensive.
+In 2021, there were more than 19 private and 22 community radio outlets.

 Print Media: Both established and new print media outlets are adjusting to Tunisia's new press freedoms.
-Since former President Ben Ali's ouster following the "Jasmine Revolution," over 200 new print publications have emerged.
+Since former President Ben Ali's ouster following the "Jasmine Revolution," over 200 new print and electronic publications have emerged.
 Many have used their platforms to settle political scores or they have employed sensationalism simply to make money.
 In 2013, several major daily newspapers existing under the previous regime were transitioning from publishing political propaganda to providing more objective and impartial coverage and analysis.